rednafi/rednafi.com/content/mélange/descending_into_the_aether.md

 a bit less bright than its big brother, but that isn't a problem since I mostly work indoors.
 For the price, the screen is terrific, and I don't have any complaints about it.
-Oddly enough, I found the lack of external speaker grills aesthetically pleasing, and it still gets plenty loud; noticeably louder than the 13" Air.
+Oddly enough, I found the lack of external speaker grills aesthetically pleasing, and it still gets plenty loud; noticeably so than the 13" Air.

-In terms of external looks, hands down, the Air looks much better than the Pros because of its significantly slimmer body.
+In terms of appearance, hands down, the Air looks much better than the Pros because of its significantly slimmer body.
 The 15" Air is barely half as thick and weighs half as much as the Pros.
 Did I mention it weighs half as much as the bigger Pro machine?
 Now, since there's no fan and the whole SoC is passively cooled, the performance does take a hit when compared with an actively cooled machine.
 My workflow on this device includes writing stuff on VSCode, running 3-10 Docker containers, developing web applications, and the usual lightweight browsing.
-Turns out the 8-core M2 can handle all of those like a champ and some more.
+Turns out the passively cooled 8-core M2 can handle all of those like a champ and some more.
 Also, the 16 GB memory gives me enough leeway to do serious development work every now and then should I need to.

 So far, performance hasn't been a bottleneck at all, and I can always resort to the 16" apparatus if I need to.
 However, for the work that I usually do, the device is holding